-For Immediate Release November 24, 2022 Contact: Kim Y. Hylander Senior Communications Analyst Office: 703-792-6162 Email: khylander@pwcgov.org
+For Immediate Release November 21, 2023

+Contact: Kim Y. Hylander Senior Communications Analyst

+Office: 703-792-6162

+Email: khylander@pwcgov.org

-Visiting Family and Friends for the Holidays - Is the Home Childproofed?
+Visiting Family and Friends for the Holidays - Inquire if the Home Is Childproof?

-As we prepare for the upcoming holidays, anticipation of spending time with family and friends makes the season more delightful but visiting homes that may not be childproofed can put your child in danger.
-The misconception parents believe that they can watch their children closely, even if the house is not childproofed, is hard to do when there are numerous people of all ages and various activities taking place throughout the home.
-Parents and guardians should be mindful of their child's safety, when visiting someone's home, for the leading cause of death among children are accidents.
+The Thanksgiving and Christmas holiday season are almost here and the anticipation of spending time with family and friends makes it more delightful, but visiting homes that may not be childproof can put your child in danger.
+The misconception, the majority of parents believe, is they can watch their children closely, even if the house is not childproof but that's hard to do when there are numerous people of all ages as various activities are taking place throughout the home.
+Parents and guardians should be mindful of their child's safety when visiting someone's home for the leading cause of death among children are accidents.

-Most parents understand the importance of childproofing one's home such as placing gates across the top and bottom of the stairs, installing smoke and carbon monoxide detectors, and keeping household poisons out of the reach of children; these are standard practices in most homes with small children.
-However, there are seasonal risks as well, such as holiday decorations, games, and food and beverages in which younger children can be harmed if the home has not been properly childproofed before the festivities begin and reevaluated during and after the festivities.
+Most parents understand the importance of childproofing one's home such as placing gates across the top and bottom of the stairs, installing smoke and carbon monoxide detectors, and keeping household poisons out of the reach of children; these are standard practices in most homes with small children but there are seasonal risks as well, such as holiday decorations, games, and food and beverages in which younger children can be harmed if the home has not been properly childproofed before the festivities begin and reevaluated during and after the festivities.

-Most likely, you will find a home that has not been childproofed when visiting individuals who have never had children or parents/grandparents who no longer have young children residing in the home.
+Most likely, you will find a home that is not childproof when visiting individuals who have never had children or parents/grandparents who no longer have young children residing in their home.
 In addition to not having general childproofing safety measures such as locks on cabinets, or covers on electrical outlets, these individuals may have prescription medications lying about that are not in child resistant containers.
-Medications often attract young children due to the variety of colors resembling candy.
+Due to the variety of colors, medications often attract young children due to the resemblance of candy.
 Therefore, as a parent/guardian you should remain vigilant and request the homeowner(s) keep their medications stored away in places that are not easily accessible to children.
 As a precautionary measure, learn the poison control number (1-800-222-1222) and keep it posted by the phone or listed in your phone contacts in case of an emergency.

-Listed below are a few things parents should be especially watchful for and/or want to ask about prior to visiting someone's home:
+Below are a few things parents should be especially watchful for and/or want to ask about prior to visiting someone's home:

-- Do they have a pool?
+Do they have a pool?
 Does it have a fence with a self-closing, self-latching gate?
-Can the children get to the area where the pool is located? - Are there guns in the house?
-Are they stored unloaded in a locked box with the bullets locked separately?
+Can the children get to the area where the pool is located?